History of Norfolk: 20th-century Norfolk

 The First World War was significant to the county of Norfolk in a number of ways.
-Large numbers of men of fighting age were called up to join local regiments that were sent to fight in France, virtually every Norfolk village has a war memorial that records the names of those who lost their lives.
+Large numbers of men of fighting age were called up to join local regiments that were sent to fight in France; virtually every Norfolk village has a war memorial that records the names of those who lost their lives.

 The war was the first time that significant aviation activity spread throughout the county with a large number of aerodromes and landing grounds being built.
-Significantly Pulham Market in the south of the county was one of the few locations where airships were stationed.
-Boulton and Paul in Norwich and Savages of Kings Lynn were both involved in aircraft production each company producing many hundreds of aircraft for the war effort, Boulton and Paul exists to the present time as a joinery company and remained in aviation as late as the 1960s.
+Significantly, Pulham Market in the south of the county was one of the few locations where airships were stationed.
+Boulton and Paul in Norwich and Savages of Kings Lynn were both involved in aircraft production, with each company producing many hundreds of aircraft for the war effort.

 As well as Boulton and Paul, the firm of Lawrence Scott & Electromotors was also involved in the war effort, providing shells as well as electrical motors and other components for the Navy.

 The county was one of the first places on earth bombed from the air when German Zeppelin airships raided the county a number of times.
-Late in the war Zeppelin L70 was shot down off the Norfolk Coast by Major Egbert Cadbury of the Royal Air Force, on board the doomed Zeppelin was Fregatenkapitan Peter Strasser, commander of the German Naval Airship Service, all on board were killed, a number of the men being buried in churchyards along the coast.
+Late in the war Zeppelin L70 was shot down off the Norfolk Coast by Major Egbert Cadbury of the Royal Air Force.
+On board the doomed Zeppelin was Fregatenkapitan Peter Strasser, commander of the German Naval Airship Service.
+All on board were killed, a number of the men being buried in churchyards along the coast.